What am I covered for?

 Am I covered for single handed sailing?

-Single handed sailing is not excluded as standard under the policy terms and conditions.
+Single handed sailing whilst cruising is not excluded as standard under the policy terms and conditions.
 However, for ocean passages you will need to contact us to discuss your crewing arrangements.
 Underwriters will need to approve these, for cover to remain in place for your passage.
+Single handed racing is excluded under the policy terms and conditions.

 Am I covered for club racing?